 Note that if you’re using more than one phototoxic citrus oil, the effects are combined.
 You’d need to consider them together for a new dilution limit.

-Citrus Oil Uses for Every Day
+5 Citrus Oil to Use Every Day

 There are few things citrus oils cannot remedy.
 From the countertop to digestive health to mood boosting, they have many benefits.
 Citrus oil uses make them a wonderful addition to any home!